-To find out more about a proposed regulation, select from the topic list below.
-You will find more detail on the subject and status of individual rulemaking projects at these individual sites, and links to the text of proposed regulations and other rulemaking documents.
-You may submit your comments on proposed regulations via email directly to staff, using the link on each topic site.
+Rulemaking efforts currently underway are listed below.
+You will find more detail on the subject and status of individual rulemaking projects at these individual sites, links to the text of proposed regulations and other rulemaking documents, and information about how to comment.

 Office of Administrative Law (OAL)

 The Office of Administrative Law (OAL) is responsible for reviewing administrative regulations proposed by all State agencies and for publishing regulations in the California Code of Regulations.
-How to Participate in the Rulemaking Process is OAL's overview on public participation in this process.
-(Adobe PDF document)
+OAL has developed an overview of the rulemaking process which requires state agency’s to meet certain public hearing and noticing requirements.

 Don’t see the package you are looking for?
-Check the Rulemaking Archives for information on completed rulemaking projects!
+Check the Rulemaking Archives for information on completed rulemaking projects going back to 1995.